-The Office of the Auditor General, under the Auditor General Act, audits the financial statements of the Province of Alberta, as well as every ministry, department, regulated fund and most provincial agencies.
+The Office of the Auditor General, under the Auditor General Act, audits the Consolidated Financial Statements of the Province of Alberta, as well as the financial statements of most provincial agencies, boards, commissions and regulated funds.

 An audit is the collection and evaluation of evidence about the fairness of financial statements.
 By obtaining this evidence, the auditor general is able to provide a high level of assurance to Albertans about whether the financial statements prepared by management are fairly presented and free from material misstatements.
 An audit includes assessing where errors (misstatements) could occur in the financial statements, testing management’s internal control over financial information and performing additional audit procedures.